Liverpool: No heavy metal football in sight - Jurgen Klopp's side look more like bass guitar

 Liverpool 14 points off leaders Arsenal after 3-2 defeat; Gary Neville on Liverpool's second-half display: "We knew that Jurgen Klopp came to this country with heavy metal football being the actual premise and principle, but that was not heavy metal football - that was like bass guitar."

-Gary Neville says "lethargic" Liverpool looked like a shadow of themeselves in the second half against Arsenal.
+Gary Neville says "lethargic" Liverpool looked like a shadow of themselves in the second half against Arsenal.

 Bukayo Saka's penalty settled matters as Arsenal ran out 3-2 winners to return to the top of the Premier League table, 14 points ahead of Jurgen Klopp's side.